 • Existing bank customers may benefit from perks.
 Bank personal loans usually require a higher minimum credit score.
 In some cases, you'll need to be a current customer to be eligible to apply for one in the first place.
 However, having an existing relationship with a bank could boost your odds of getting approved or snagging a lower interest rate and better loan terms, even if your credit score is less than ideal.

 • You may need to finish a bank loan application in person.
 Online lenders may offer a more streamlined application you can complete virtually with fast electronic deposits.
-On the other hand, banks may give you the option to start the entire application online, but may require a physical version that you drop off at one of its branches.
+On the other hand, banks may give you the option to start the application online but require you to drop off a physical version at one of its branches.

 • You can talk to a human at the bank.
-If you prefer in-person face time, a major perk of getting a personal loan through a bank is giving them a call or walking into a brick-and-mortar location and talking to a bank rep. They can explain the process and answer your questions thoroughly.
+If you prefer an in-person customer experience, a major perk of getting a personal loan through a bank is giving them a call or walking into a brick-and-mortar location and talking to a bank rep. They can explain the process and answer your questions thoroughly.

 woman working on computer Related Article